 The structure of the second year is designed to be stimulating and challenging.

-In the second semester, students take specialised field modules that may include further Microeconomics, International Trade, Labour Economics and Industrial Organisation.
+Students take core modules in Microeconomics, Macroeconomics and Econometrics in the first semester.
+In the second semester, students take specialised field modules that may include Advanced Microeconomics, International Trade, Labour Economics, Development Economics and Industrial Organisation.

-Students undertake a research thesis during the summer term.
-The thesis uses the skills attained from the taught modules and allows students to demonstrate the analytical competencies developed throughout the programme.
+Students also undertake a research thesis, which uses the skills attained from the taught modules and allows students to demonstrate the analytical competencies developed throughout the programme.
+The thesis proposal is developed in Research Skills seminars held through the second semester, and the thesis is then completed during the summer term.

-Although this is a two-year programme, it offers great flexibility; students may exit after the first year of the programme and receive a Higher Diploma in Economic Science.
+Although this is a two-year programme, it offers great flexibility; students may exit after the first year of the programme and receive a Higher Diploma in Economic Science (MHH60).

 Work opportunities for international students: